hexbatch/apple-core/v1/docs/core/step-2-attributes/standard-attribute-api.md

 attribute api defined at [attributes.yaml](../../../api-docs/attributes.yaml)

-There are groups of standard attributes: can use this api to find them, and their descriptions and documentation
+There are groups of standard attributes: can use this api to find them, and their descriptions and documentation.
+No login is needed to query

 | Method | Path                  | Route Name                | Operation                                   | Args |
 |--------|-----------------------|---------------------------|---------------------------------------------|------|